keberso/aws-eks-workshop/README.md

 ## [Update Console Credentials - Lab 3 (Optional)](./3-update-console-credentials)

 This setp is optional, as nearly all of the workshop content is CLI-driven.
 However, if you'd like full access to your workshop cluster in the EKS console, this step is recomended.

-The EKS console allows you to see not only the configuration aspects of your cluster, but also to view Kubernetes cluster objects such as Deployments, Pods, and Nodes.
-For this type of access, the console IAM User or Role needs to be granted permission within the cluster.